 Unfortunately, not all states provide a deduction for amounts contributed to a 529 plan.

 The estate and gift tax exemption doubled to roughly $11 million for individuals under the TCJA law.
 In eight years (2026) though it is scheduled to return to its pre-tax reform indexed amount.
 That may have some high net worth clients nervous because if they die in 2026 or later they would be passing on half as much wealth to their heirs on an estate tax-free basis.
 There is a solution that they can take now to avoid this problem later down the road.

 $11.18 million may be gifted tax-free during a lifetime under the TCJA law.
 If an individual gives their wealth before 2026, the dollar amount and any future growth can be transferred tax-free.
 We recommend gifting the assets to a spousal lifetime access trust, or SLAT.
 This gives the spouse ability to manage the trust’s assets as trustee and can make them a beneficiary along with the children.

-Lincoln Financial Advisors Corp. and its representatives do not provide legal or tax advice.
+LPL Financial and its representatives do not provide legal or tax advice.
 This information should not be construed as legal or tax advice.
 You may want to consult a legal or tax advisor regarding any legal or tax information as it relates to your personal circumstances.